Royal Rumble (1991): Reception

-In the January 28, 1991 issue of his Wrestling Observer Newsletter, Dave Meltzer referred to the match between The Rockers and The Orient Express as the best WWF pay-per-view match since the WrestleMania III match between Ricky Steamboat and Randy Savage.
+In the January 28, 1991 issue of his Wrestling Observer Newsletter, Dave Meltzer referred to the match between The Rockers, and The Orient Express as the best WWF pay-per-view match since the WrestleMania III match between Ricky Steamboat, and Randy Savage.
 Meltzer also wrote that he considered it the best WWF pay-per-view to that point in time.
+Writing for his website Scott's Blog of Doom in November 2023, wrestling reviewer Scott Keith praised the undercard but called the Royal Rumble Match "a huge disappointment".

 A fan vote in the February 11, 1991 issue of the Wrestling Observer Newsletter had 268 out of 328 fans give the show a thumbs up.
 41 gave a thumbs down, while 19 gave a thumbs in the middle.
 The Rockers vs. The Orient Express received the majority of votes for the show's best match, with 157.
 Koko B. Ware vs. The Mountie received the most votes for the worst match of the night with 98.

 Aftermath

-Following his WWF World Heavyweight Championship loss, Warrior focused on revenge against Savage, with their first encounter being a steel cage match on January 21 at Madison Square Garden in New York City, which Savage won (with help from Sensational Sherri); Warrior was enraged and – despite being restrained by several referees and other wrestlers – attacked Sherri after the match by slamming her in the ring.
-Meanwhile, Warrior was unsuccessful in regaining the title, losing a series of steel cage matches to Slaughter, usually thanks to interference from Sensational Sherri.
+Following his WWF World Heavyweight Championship loss, Warrior focused on revenge against Savage, with their first encounter being a steel cage match on January 21 at Madison Square Garden in New York City, which Savage won (with help from Sensational Sherri); Warrior was enraged and – despite being restrained by several referees, and other wrestlers – attacked Sherri after the match by slamming her in the ring.
+Meanwhile, Warrior was unsuccessful in regaining the title, losing a series of steel cage matches to Slaughter, usually due to interference from Sensational Sherri.
 Warrior and Savage eventually agreed to a "career vs. career match" at WrestleMania VII, which Warrior won.
 (Slaughter, meanwhile, also defended his belt against "Hacksaw" Jim Duggan, with Duggan winning a majority of these matches by countout or disqualification.)